TheTypeSet/recipes/soups/ukrainian-borscht.md

   * You should try it with it first before excluding it
 - Allergic to an ingredient?
   * Remove and replace if possible with whatever you usually replace it with
-- Want an extra boom of flavor?
-  * Add ~3 tsp of fresh dill along with the cabbage at step 12